2013 Taça da Liga final: Braga

 As a Primeira Liga team, Braga entered the 2012–13 Taça da Liga in the third round.
 The third round consisted of three group stage matches with the group winner progressing to the semi-finals.
 Braga were drawn in group B, alongside Primeira Liga sides Vitória de Guimarães, Beira-Mar and Segunda Liga's Naval 1º de Maio.
 Their opening match was an away goalless draw against Minho rivals Vitória de Guimarães.
 For their second group stage match, Braga played away at Naval 1º de Maio's Estádio Municipal José Bento Pessoa.
 Braga defeated the Navalistas 2–1.
 Naval took an early lead through Paulo Regula, but Braga equalised on 23 minutes through Maximilian Haas.
 Following the break, Braga manager José Peseiro brought on first-team regulars Eder, Ismaily and Mossoró in an attempt to win the game.
 Peseiro's substitutions paid off, as Braga were awarded a penalty 11 minutes before the end, after Carlitos fouled Eder in the penalty box.
 Custódio converted from the spot and gave Braga the three points.
 Braga's third group stage match was at the Estádio AXA against Beira-Mar.
 Braga defeated the Auri-negros 3–0.
 Peseiro's squad selection saw him start several fringe players with little playing time in order to rest some of his first-team regulars.
 Braga opened the scoring through Carlão, on 37 minutes.
-Midfielder Rúben Amorim doubled Braga's lead before the break, while Hugo Viana scored in the second half to make it three, thus granting Braga passage into the semi-finals.
+Midfielder Ruben Amorim doubled Braga's lead before the break, while Hugo Viana scored in the second half to make it three, thus granting Braga passage into the semi-finals.

 In the semi-finals, Braga played host to group D winners Benfica.
 After a goalless 90 minutes where Braga provided more attacking threat than Benfica, the game was decided by a penalty shoot-out.
 After each side had taken four penalties each, the score was 3–2 to Braga.
 Benfica's final penalty taker was Nicolás Gaitán, but as his shot was saved by Quim, Braga emerged victorious and headed to the Taça da Liga final for the first time in their history.